slowernews/wisdom-tldr/chapters/chapter_1_self.md

 -- David Storey*
 > *"Those whose approval you seek the most give you the least."
 -- Rozanne Weissman*
 > *"Self-esteem is just the reputation you have with yourself.
-You'll always know."
+You’ll always know."
-*"Guilt is society's voice speaking in your head."
+*"Guilt is society’s voice speaking in your head."
 -- Naval Ravikant*

 - Men stop valuing themselves and their own opinions and beliefs and start valuing only the approval and validation of women.